What happens after Nora leaves home: Historical Background

-Four years before Lu Xun gave his speech on Ibsen's A Doll's House, one of the most significant social movements in China, the May Fourth Movement, took place in Beijing.
-On 4 May 1919, students gathered to protest against the signing of Versailles Peace Treaty and imperial Japan's 'Twenty-one Demands', which quickly culminated into the rise of public awareness of China's national identity.
+Four years before Lu Xun gave his speech, the May Fourth Movement — one of the most significant social movements in China — took place in Beijing.
+On 4 May 1919, students gathered to protest against the signing of the Treaty of Versailles and imperial Japan's 'Twenty-One Demands', which quickly culminated into the rise of public awareness of China's national identity.
 The May Fourth Movement represents 'the beginning of China's modern revolutionary era, and a new stage after the Republican Revolution of 1911'.
-Culturally, the May Fourth Movement advocates for gexing jiefang (个性解放), or in English, 'the emancipation of individuality'.
-It urges for reexamination of traditional Chinese values in favour of individuality.
+Culturally, the May Fourth Movement advocated for gexing jiefang (个性解放), 'the emancipation of individuality'.
+It urged reexamination of traditional Chinese values in favour of individuality.
 For this reason, Chinese intellectuals looked to the West for new models of ideas.

 Reception of Ibsen: 'The Nora Compulsion'

 Among these ideological inspirations are the works of Norwegian playwright Henrik Ibsen.
-As early as 1907, Lu Xun has noticed Ibsen's appeals and wrote essays to praise his play, An Enemy of the People(1882).
+As early as 1907, Lu Xun has noticed Ibsen's appeals and wrote essays to praise his play An Enemy of the People (1882).
 But it was not until ten years later that Ibsen's works found broader appeal among the Chinese readers.
 In 1918, the influential New Youth magazine dedicated an entire special issue to introduce Ibsen and his works.
-Comprising Ibsen's biography, reflexive essays and translation of his works (including A Doll's House, An Enemy of the People and Little Eyolf), the issue served as a systematic guide for Ibsen's works and was enthusiastically received by Chinese readers.
+Comprising Ibsen's biography, reflexive essays and translation of his works (including A Doll's House, An Enemy of the People, and Little Eyolf), the issue served as a systematic guide forto Ibsen's works and was enthusiastically received by Chinese readers.
 His plays, performed in Beijing and Shanghai, won critical and mass acclaims alike.
 The character of Nora, especially, sparked discussions on marital freedom as many considered her as the symbol of individuality, and a refusal to the repressive Confucian traditions.
 Inspired by her spirit, many young Chinese rebelled against their family and left home for the sake of individual liberation, a phenomenon coined by some as the 'Nora Compulsion' (or 'Ibsen-fever'/'Chinese Nora-ism').